JMSchietekat/local-env-vars/README.md

     )
 ```

-Running this code for the first time will create an `.env` and add `.evn` to the project `.gitignore` file.
+Running this code for the first time will create an `.env` and add `.env` to the project `.gitignore` file.

 The `.env` file will have the following content.
 It will throw an exception reporting that you must provide values to the keys.